Abidmitul/laptop-price-predictor-ahm149/README.md

 # Laptop Price Predictor

-It's an end-to-end machine learning projects.
+It's an end-to-end machine learning project.

 Exploratory Data Analysis and Extensive feature engineering has been applied and visualized through jupyter notebook.